mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Magento/index.md

 *  **Directory:**
    The installation directory.
 If it is left blank the Wordpress files will be copied directly to the document root folder.
    *Note: Do not install over a previous installation of Wordpress!
 Files will be overwritten without warning.*

+*  **Table Prefix:**
+   Magento can use a table prefix to manage multiple web sites in a single database.
+The prefix has a maximum of five characters.

 *  **Database name:**
    Set the name of your database schema which will be added to your local database.